2026 Maine Meat Cutting School

 Jump to: Instructors | Details for Each Day | Topics Covered | Certificate and Micro-Badge

-Participants will learn about: History of US meat production, consumer trends, humane handling and slaughter of livestock, meat quality, food safety, labeling, and customer service.
+Participants will learn about: History of US meat production, consumer trends, humane handling and slaughter of livestock, meat quality, food safety, and labeling.
 In addition, participants will have hands-on training with swine cutting, as well as, sausage making.
-Students will have the opportunity to tour professional/commercial meat processing facilities.
+Students will have the opportunity to tour professional/commercial meat processing facilities, and participate in a customized animal composting school.

 What is different this year?
 The University of Maine Dr. Matthew Highlands Pilot Plant was licensed as a custom meat processing facility.
 This allows us to offer this training to a larger group of participants.
 We have classroom space on campus to accommodate learning in a much more comfortable environment.
 Also, the meat cutting room is more spacious so participants will have an easier time interacting with the instructor and each other.
 However, the greatest benefit is that will be able to source more animals for the hands-on cutting portion of the class so participants will get to cut more animals than in previous cutting schools.